echeran/smile-of-murugan/webbook/chapter14.md

 We must, nevertheless, be grateful to the editor for having collected the texts and for having them printed in one handy volume.[^gratitude-to-first-editor]

-[^first-modern-printings]: *Cittar ňāṉak kōvai*, edited by Mē.
+[^first-modern-printings]: *Cittar ñāṉak kōvai*, edited by Mē.
 Vi.
 Vēṇukōpālap Piḷḷai, Madras, 1947, 2nd ed.
 1956.
 Another recent edition is Aru.
 Rāmanātaṉ's *Cittar Pāṭalkaḷ,* Madras, 1959, 2nd 1963, 3rd 1968.